 The Executive’s role is first to decide how big of a role security needs to play in their business.
 How critical is it?
 The needs can be drastically different depending on the type of business.
 For example, an oil change franchise will be much different than a hospital group.
 The executive needs to understand their appetite for risk.

 After understanding the tolerance for risk, the executive should implement a culture that is appropriate for level of risk they are willing to tolerate.
 Why is culture important?
 Culture plays a critical role.
 Take the previous example in this article where there is a disagreement between departments on how to address a particular issue.
 If you have a culture that has an extremely low tolerance for risk, then this will help to govern the conflict.
-In this case, even though an issue might cost a lot and require work from one of the teams, then you may still want to do it.
+In this case, even though a solution might cost a lot and require a lot of work, it still may make sense to implement.
 On the other hand, the opposite may be true if cybersecurity isn’t one of the organizations prioritized goals.

 In the case where security is a priority, executives should require the management team to builds security program with KPI’s.
 These KPI’s should be reviewed by executive leadership and the management teams on a routine basis.
 This can allow your program to improve and grow over time.